 A Tuckunder liftgate gives you the option of using, or not using the lift when at a loading dock.
 Additionally it allows access for you to exit the rear of the vehicle without operating the lift.

 Common tuckunder designs are either single- or dual-cylinder, with dual-cylinder designs supporting higher lifting capabilities.

 The Maxon company claims to have invented the first tuckunder lift in 1957 under the brand name Tuk-A-Way.

 Conversely Tommygate claims that their TKT model lift gates addresses all the concerns a liftgate operator faces.
 From self-leveling to power down functionality.

-Slider Lift designs are characterized by folding and storing directly underneath the vehicle bed.
+Slider Lift designs, like tuckunders, are characterized by folding and storing directly underneath the vehicle bed.

 However, slider designs feature lifting platforms that “slide” out from underneath the vehicle bed (instead of lowering and unfolding) Slider lift designs support some of the highest lifting capacities of any type of hydraulic lift.

 Slider lift gates are great for hauling trucks, moving trucks, food and beverage, as well as nursery vehicles.

 Because these gates slide directly under the vehicle, they will not extend the legal length of your truck or trailer making it a great option for 53′ trailers.